· Updated

 - Additional features.
 There are no wind roses, no air quality dashboards (beyond the raw number), no severe weather alerts, no astronomy panel, and no multi-language support.

 WeatherLink's paid Pro and Pro+ plans add history and faster upload intervals, but they still lock you into the same fixed design and domain.
+For exactly what each tier keeps and costs, see WeatherLink Basic vs Pro vs Pro+.

-What Pro Weather adds
+What does Pro Weather add?

 - Your own domain.
 Use a subdomain like yours.pro-weather.com or connect a custom domain with automatic SSL.
 It looks like a real website, not a dashboard on someone else's platform.